-Clockwise from upper left: Mrs. Olson (Virginia Christine) for Folgers; Cora (Margaret Hamilton) for Maxwell House; Lauren Bacall for High Point; and Robert Young for Sanka.
+Left to right: Mrs. Olson (Virginia Christine) for Folgers; Cora (Margaret Hamilton) for Maxwell House; Robert Young for Sanka; and Lauren Bacall for High Point.

 Perhaps the best known coffee personality is Mrs. Olson, played by Virginia Christine.
 Women seek out Mrs. Olson’s sympathetic ear to complain about their husbands’ insensitive remarks, which always seem to center on the wives’ poor coffee-making ability.
 Mrs. Olson advises using mountain-grown Folgers coffee, “the richest, most aromatic kind of coffee.”
 On the surface, it seems like helpful advice, but it still leaves the women believing that they deserve to be treated like dirt unless they learn to make good coffee.
 Maybe instead, Mrs. Olson should recommend marriage counseling or suggest that the women leave their abusive relationships and discover their own self-worth.
 Folgers, the coffee most preferred by women with low self-esteem!

 MRS. OLSON: Mary, come in!
 My goodness, you look as if you lost your last friend.